nmwsharp/recipes/content/post/Ube Twisty Bread.md

 Ube Jam:

-Can either make from scratch OR from jarred ube jam as below.
-To save time, you an even use the stuff from the jar directly.
+Can either make from scratch OR from jarred ube jam as below. (if you're really pressed for time, you can just use the jar directly).

 - 1 jar ube jam
 - 1/2 cup evaporated milk